wannesm/adsphd/README.txt

   british                           : Use British spelling in cover (i.e.
                                       fulfilment instead of fulfillment)

+  biblatex                          : Use biblatex instead of bibtex. biblatexstyle=<name>              : Change the biblatex style. custombibtex                      : Don't load any bib(la)tex files.
+This way
+                                      the user can load and customize the bibtex environments he wants.
+(For
+                                      advanced use)

   showinstructions                  : show instructions provided by the
                                       faculty.
 These can be included anywhere
                                       in the tex by commands of the form